zenandjuice/blackboard/queries/dda/cross-linked content/README.md

 If the course with the shared file is deleted and the orphaned content folder is also deleted, then the links in the other courses will be broken and content lost.

 ## Getting a Broad Overview
 In identifying cross-linked content, I begin with the query in "file locations - general.txt".
-This query will identify the home directory being used for attachment and embeds in each of tjhe following object types:
+This query will identify the home directory being used for attachment and embeds in each of the following object types:
 - content attachments
 - content embeds
 - announcement embeds